skierwing/soen691_project_ed_yr/Report.md

    ##### Dataset

-   The data was gathered manually from [basketball-reference.com/leagues/](https://www.basketball-reference.com/leagues/)  website section.
+   The data was gathered manually from [basketball-reference.com/leagues/](https://www.basketball-reference.com/leagues/)  website leagues module.
 We started from the 1980 NBA season and went up to 2018 season.
 The data are the teams statistics during the regular season, below is a sample screenshot of the 1980 NBA season.

    ![1980 NBA season](images/NBA_1980_Season_Summary.png)